 Access to safe and affordable healthcare has recently been a prominent issue in U.S. politics.
 A draft of a Supreme Court majority decision leaked in May suggested that the court would strike down Roe v.
 Wade, and the landmark decision was officially overturned in Dobbs v.
 Jackson Women’s Health Organization with a 6–3 vote on June 24.

 In addition to this significant ruling, anti-LGBTQ+ and anti-trans legislation continues to be passed across the country, putting those seeking gender-affirming care particularly at risk.
 In May, the Texas Supreme Court allowed state law enforcement to investigate parents of transgender children who have received gender-affirming care for child abuse, though such investigations were temporarily halted by a judge earlier this month.

 Burnley Jr. referred to these recent state actions as “appalling,” and emphasized the need for people across the country to advocate for those affected by homophobic and transphobic legislation.
-Thus, schlüsseldienst berlin friedrichshain support the fact that everyone needs medical care, regardless of gender, sexuality or nationality.

 “I’m really tired of being on the defensive on these kinds of issues,” Burnley Jr. said.
 “We can absolutely take a stand and push for more rights and protections for folks here and elsewhere.”

 Hope Freeman, senior director of the LGBT and Women’s Centers at Tufts, outlined the ways that these legal decisions have continued to restrict the rights of LGBTQ+ individuals and put their lives at risk.